AlexandraEL9/MS2-seize-the-day/README.md

   <img src="./docs/bugs-fixes/bugs-button-display-3.png" alt="User Stories To-Do List Countdown" style="width: 45%;"/>
 </div>
 <br>

+**Ongoing issue**
+- - *Alarms on mobile browsers:* Through testing I have identified that the alarms, (Pomodoro and Reminder alarms), do not play on mobile browsers.
+Through researc, I can see that this is to do with rules for autoplay on these browsers being more strick than on desktop.
+I have -for now- decided that as there are visual cues for these alarms and reminders through the use of accompanying modals, I am going to keep this as is as the minimum viable product.
+Users are able to utilise the visual cues on mobile devices and further research can be done to see if this can be overcome at a later date.
+The expertise for this are beyond my current level of expertise.<br>

 ### Improvements/ scalability
 - Drive User Engagement: develop the site further and aim to encourage users to spend more time on the platform by offering more of a range engaging features such as interactive timers, customizable to-do lists, and helpful reminders.
 A range of backgrounds could also be provided making the UI more personal to users.